 The Afghanistan Case

-The intervention in Iraq, in 2003, during the Bush administration is significant for the ramifications it held for the U.S.’s reputation internationally.
+The US invasion of Iraq in 2003, during the Bush administration, is significant for the ramifications it held for the US’ reputation internationally.
 The rationale given for the war was simple enough at first, with the U.S. government claiming that Iraq was in possession of weapons of mass destruction that were seen as a threat to the security interests of the U.S. This concern was aggravated by links between al-Qaeda and Iraq, which would certainly have been detrimental to international peace and security.
 Soon enough, when no weapons of mass destruction were found by U.S. troops in Iraq, the Bush administration immediately backtracked and asserted that the intervention was grounded in humanitarian concern for the citizens of Iraq who were suffering under the oppression of a vicious dictator.

 The fact that Saddam Hussein had carried out the bulk of his human rights transgressions against the Kurds and Shites in the late 1980s and early 1990s was seemingly irrelevant to the U.S., who were in Iraq to ostensibly remove the Saddam regime.29 Some critics have argued that the intervention in 2003 was inspired by U.S. economic interests in Iraq, since Iraq is a prime base for strategic control of the “oil-rich Middle East”; by planting its military forces there, the U.S. was in a position to utilize Iraq’s oil resources for its own benefit.
 Others have still argued that the U.S. interest in Iraq was aimed at the democratization of the state, which would have gained the U.S. a foothold in the Middle East, to expand its framework for liberal democracies and free-market economies.30